BossWasHere/SurvivalGames/README.md

 # BackwardsNode's SurvivalGames

+Survival Games evolved and updated to Minecraft 1.18.x.

-Easy to use plugin with intuitive editor and interface
+A lightweight plugin boasting an intuitive map editor and interface, fast-paced gameplay elements and many more features!

 ## Features
 + Built-in map editor!